adityaraj5200/Spring-interview-QAs/Spring Questions.md

 ---

-## Q.26: What are Spring profiles?
+## Q.28: What are Spring profiles?
-**Answer:** Spring Profiles is a feature that allows developers to configure different aspects of their application based on the environment in which it is running.
+Spring Profiles is a feature that allows developers to configure different aspects of their application based on the environment in which it is running.
 This can include development, testing, staging, or production environments, among others.

 By using profiles, you can selectively enable or disable certain beans, configuration properties, and other components in your Spring application context, depending on the active profile.
 This can help simplify the configuration of your application for various deployment scenarios while keeping a single codebase.